 Once popped open, you can easily find the soft, ready-to-be-extracted beans inside.
 This allows you to see and test-bite how mushy/tender they are, and if they’re ready.

-2. How Much Salt for Boiled Peanuts?
+2. How Much Salt for This Recipe?

 In Chinese cuisine, there are two popular types of boiled peanuts: those boiled in saltwater or those boiled in water with spices.
 The peanuts we’re making are the first kind.